 Is it easy to service my own car?

 Also, if your car is still within its manufacturer warranty period, you could risk invalidating your cover if you do not use the correct and approved parts and fluids.
+We'd recommend only doing it yourself if your car is outside the warranty period.

-So. if you’d prefer a professional to service your car, the RAC Approved Garage Network only includes garages that provide quality work and exceptional customer service, giving you peace of mind you’ll get a service you can trust.
+So, if you’d prefer a professional to service your car, the RAC Approved Garage Network only includes garages that provide quality work and exceptional customer service, giving you peace of mind you’ll get a service you can trust.

 What tools do I need to service my own car?